Tampopo: Cast

+Production

+Throughout, the film references stereotypical American movie themes, characters, music, and camera shots.

 Release

-A road show release of Tampopo was distributed by Toho on November 23, 1985.
-The film was released by New Yorker Films in the United States in 1987.
+Tampopo was released in Japan on November 23, 1985, distributed by Toho.
+New Yorker Films released the film in the United States in 1987.

-The Criterion Collection prepared a 4K restoration of Tampopo that was released in theatres in October 2016.
+The Criterion Collection prepared a 4K restoration of Tampopo that was released in theaters and via Blu-ray in October 2016.

 Reception

 Critical response

 Roger Ebert gave the film four out of four stars, commenting that "Like the French comedies of Jacques Tati, it's a bemused meditation on human nature in which one humorous situation flows into another offhandedly, as if life were a series of smiles."